dmazin/dmazin.github.io/_posts/2023-07-18-bags-of-bits.md

 }
 ```

-I will repeat, for effect: this struct is how anything that runs on Linux knows how to parse the bytes we saw previously!
+I will repeat, for effect: this struct is how the ext4 filesystem knows how to parse the bytes we saw previously!

-It says, basically: the first 16 bits are the file permissions, the next 16 bits are the owner, and the next 32 are the file size, and so on.
+It says, basically: the first 16 bits are the file permissions, the next 16 bits are the owner, and the next 32 are the file size, and so on<a name="padding-1-return"></a><sup>[[It's a tad more complicated because of padding.]](#padding-1)</sup>.

 Let's use this struct to parse the raw bytes from before!